 Solar for All Community Solar projects currently open for enrollment

 Groundswell is installing solar on houses of worship including at the DuPont Park Seventh Day Adventist Church in Ward 7.
 Up to 47 income eligible households will receive energy credit subscriptions at no cost.
 ContactLenwood Coleman [email protected] or 240-303-2944 for more information.

 Neighborhood Solar Equity is installing solar on a local university and plans to provide benefits to income-eligible households in the District.
-For more information, contact r[email protected].
+For more information, contact [email protected] or 202-930-1904.

 In addition, several other organizations are pursuing Solar for All community solar projects.
 Those solar projects are either fully subscribed, or not yet open for enrollment.
 See logos of all authorized Solar for All vendors below.